Hot springs near Bend offer a relaxing and memorable experience. Let’s face it, soaking in a hot spring is one of the most unique outdoor activities.

 Hot Springs Near Bend Oregon Map

 Use this interactive map to discover the locations of the nearby Bend hot springs mentioned in this article.
-You can also expand the map into a full window.
+You can also expand the map to open it in a new window.

 Hot Springs Bend Oregon: Nearby Options

-Lets jump into each hot spring near Bend.
+Let’s jump into each hot spring near Bend.
 We’ll cover the details you need to know to put these Oregon hot springs on your radar.

 Paulina Lake Hot Springs